unic/sitecore-module-flex/README.md

 ## Changelog

+### 3.24

+This versions brings back changes which were implemented in a separate branch during the SWT project.
+Those changes have now been properly ported to be backwards compatible and are opt-in with feature toggles:

+* Form validation has been introduced, allowing validators to properly reference and check other fields values.
+For opting in, add the `EnableFormValidationAttribute` on class level of your custom validator.
+An example has been introduced with the new `DateCompareValidator`.
+* `AllowLoadPlugsOnNonHttpGet` is a new setting that allows load plugs to be executed upon non-http GET requests, such as `POST`.
+In order to keep backwards compatibility, a new `IgnoreHttpMethodExecutionFilter` property has been introduced on `LoadPlugBase`, which need to be set to `true` (default is `false`).
+* `Flex.Urls.HonorTrailingSlash` is a new setting that allows Flex to honor trailing slashes in URLs, such as `http://flex.local/Multistep-Form/Step-2/`.

 ### 3.23.2

 * Fixes the issue in TextOnlyField, where after changing the language, the text was still shown in the original language